 The groups meet at Odiham Cottage Hospital.
 Full details will be provided if you decide to attend the group.

 Do I need to attend every week?

-No you do not, but a commitment to attending as regularly as possible helps you to get the most benefit from participating and sharing with other group members.
+Ideally yes, but we do appreciate that sometimes things happen that mean you can’t attend some weeks.
+A commitment to attending as regularly as possible helps you to get the most benefit from participating and sharing with other group members.

 How many people are in the group?

-We aim to have no more than any 10 group members at any time so that everyone has a chance to speak each week.
+We aim to have no more than 8 group members at any time so that everyone has a chance to speak each week.
 This means that sometimes we have to put people on the waiting list to join.